What Should I Do If I Have a Title Defect?

 title insurance

-But here’s something the real estate TV shows don’t tell you – one in four properties has some kind of title issue.
+However, here’s something the real estate TV shows don’t tell you: one in four properties has some kind of title issue.
 The good news?
 Most can be fixed.
 The bad?
 You’ll need patience and expertise to navigate the mess.
 Let’s break down what happens when that title search uncovers something unexpected, and how you can keep your purchase from falling apart.

 Why Do Title Defects Matter?

-Title defects disrupt the clear transfer of property ownership, creating uncertainty about who truly has the right to sell the property or what restrictions might come with it.
+Title defects disrupt the clear transfer of property ownership, creating uncertainty about who has the right to sell the property and what restrictions may apply.
 These issues range from serious to straightforward, but all require resolution before closing.
-When left unchecked, they threaten your legal ownership and can trigger expensive legal battles down the road.
+When left unchecked, they threaten your legal ownership and can lead to costly legal battles (or even a lawsuit) down the road.

 Unlike physical property issues that you can see during an inspection, title defects lurk in public records, past transactions, and legal documents.
 They’re paper problems with real-world consequences.
-Some common defects include unpaid property taxes, unresolved liens from contractors, unreleased mortgages, boundary disputes, or missing heirs who might have ownership claims.
+Common defects include unpaid property taxes, unresolved contractor liens, unreleased mortgages, boundary disputes, or missing heirs with ownership claims.

 How Title Searches Uncover Hidden Problems

 During the purchase process, title professionals conduct extensive research, examining county records, court judgments, and prior deeds.
-This investigation aims to create a clear chain of title—a documented history of all previous owners and transactions affecting the property.
+This investigation aims to create a clear chain of title – a documented history of all previous owners and transactions affecting the property.
+The chain of title is a critical element to the purchase; ensure that this chain of title is clear and well-defined for all parties.
 The search typically reveals any existing liens, easements, or restrictions that could impact your ownership rights.

 Despite thorough searching, some defects remain hidden until the formal title examination.
 Others might not appear for years after your purchase, which is precisely why title insurance becomes essential.
 Even the most meticulous search can’t guarantee the absence of every possible issue.